adrienaury/owl/README.md

 ## Concepts

 Each object has a unique identifier and a set of prefefined properties that can be multivalued.
+Additional properties can be configured.

 ### Realms